Mark Trail (radio series)

 Mark Trail is the title of two different American radio series based on the popularity of the comic strip Mark Trail by Ed Dodd and airing around the same time period between 1950 and 1952.
-Just like the comic strip they were adventure stories aimed at a young audience.
+Just like the comic strip they were adventure stories aimed at a young audience about forester and environmentalist Mark Trail.

 1950–1951 series

 The first audio play series about Mark Trail aired on January 30, 1950 and lasted until June 8, 1951.
 It was broadcast on Mutual Broadcasting System.
 Each episode was 30 minutes long and aired three times a week, at 5 p.m. on Monday, Wednesday and Friday.
 The series was sponsored by Kellogg's Pep cereal.

 A review of the first episode in the trade publication Variety said that the show's hero "combines the character of J. Edgar Hoover and Robin Hood."
 It commended Matt Crowley's performance in the title role.

 1951–1952 series

 On September 10, 1951, only three months after the first version, a second audio play series aired, this time on ABC Radio.
 Each episode was also a half-hour in length and ran thrice a week until January 1952.
 After this date it switched to a 15-minute format airing weekdays through June 27, 1952, namely Monday, Wednesday and Friday on 5:15 p.m.
 Only a handful of the 15-minute episodes are known to have survived.